Islandora/documentation/docs/installation/docker/converting.md

 ## Other Customizations

-If you have modified your ISLE-DC repository, those modifications will need to be evaluated on a case-by-case basis.
+If you have modified your repository, those modifications will need to be evaluated on a case-by-case basis.
 This includes editing the Dockerfile and environment variables mentioned above, as well as any other customizations you may have made, such as to settings.php, robots.txt, nginx configs, etc.

 ### 4 - Test